Nexmo/nexmo-developer/_api/developer/numbers.md

 # Developer - Numbers API Reference

 The Numbers API lets you manage your numbers and buy new virtual numbers for use with Nexmo's APIs.
-Read our (Authentication Guide)[/concepts/guides/authentication] for for information on how to pass your credentials by query string.
+Read our [Authentication Guide](/concepts/guides/authentication) for information on how to pass your credentials by query string.

 ## Numbers